kj3moraes/Cryptography/README.md

 **Practical Cryptography**
 [Practical Cryptography](http://practicalcryptography.com/) is a website that elaborates on the working of the ciphers and encryption schemes mentioned above.
 Recommendeded if one prefers a visual approach to learning about the algorithms.

-**Boxentriq**
+**Boxentriq | Cryptii**
 [Boxentriq](https://www.boxentriq.com/) is similar to Practical Cryptography and provides an in-built encryption-decryption tool that allows the user to play around and experiment.
 Download the app to get puzzles and ciphers to crack.
+[Cryptii](https://cryptii.com/) is nearly the same Boxentriq except that it offers more than just ciphers.
+You can play around with Encoding and convert to and from different numeral bases.
+There are several  other fun operations to play around with.

 **Reddit**
 [r/codes](https://www.reddit.com/r/codes/) and [r/cryptography](https://www.reddit.com/r/cryptography/) are two subreddits where one can learn a whole lot from other enthusiasts and professionals in the field of cryptography. r/codes is mainly for cracking ciphers and puzzles. r/cryptogrpahy is for learning about the encryption and decryption schemes.